opennms-forge/mos-cdr-processor/README.md

 MosCdrProcessor is a Java CLI application to watch a "drop" directory, parse CDR (Call Data Record) files (generally in CSV format), parse out MOS (Mean Opinion Score) values and send to OpenNMS via Graphite messages.
+Values are then stored in a timeseries database (RRD, JRobin or Cortex) and can be viewed via Grafana/HELM.

 Features